-• Invest in a comprehensive trails master plan for the region.
+• Invest in a comprehensive trails master plan which includes strategies to improve mountain bike and road cycling infrastructure.

-24 Destination NSW Media
+&lt;sup>24 Destination NSW Media

 GAME CHANGER 9: Revitalise drive tourism around the region

 Encouraging the promotion of the region through the development of a drive tourism strategy, will contribute to the goal of increasing overnight visitors and dispersing visitors around the region.
 Many of the regions towns and villages rely on the drive market to support their economies.
 A strategy to revitalise drive tourism has the potential to: